Patrick Monahan, Susan Murray and Nick Doody at The 99 Club

 Nick Doody therefore has the daunting task of stepping out to a half-full room of slightly confused punters and gets straight to addressing it head-on, describing it as if bowling balls had “fallen through the roof” and relaxing the atmosphere.
 His act is clearly a level above his predecessors: his material has the relatability of Peter Kay’s work but without the cringe factor as his observations go down a storm.
 His take on the horse food scandal and the differences between American and English drinking culture are clear highlights and transcend all demographics in the audience with everyone enjoying different parts.
 Although the night was thrown into early disarray, Doody definitely did a delightful job of lightening things up and salvaging the otherwise forgetful night.

-For further information about The 99 Club and future events visit here.
+For further information and future events visit the 99 Club’s website here.

 Watch Nick Doody perform live here: